andreas50/utsData/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 ### Introduction

 This package provides example datasets of multivariate unevenly spaced time series.
-The data can be loaded, viewed, plotted, and analyzed using the [uts](https://github.com/andreas50/uts), [utsMultivariate](https://github.com/andreas50/utsMultivariate), and utsTrendSeasonality (coming soon) packages.
+The data can be loaded, viewed, plotted, and analyzed using the [uts](https://github.com/andreas50/uts), [utsMultivariate](https://github.com/andreas50/utsMultivariate), and utsTrendSeasonality (coming soon) `R` packages.

 ### Installation